saksham/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale and applied Gaussian filter with Kernel size of 5.
+Then I applied Canny Edge detector with thresholds 50 and 150.
+I then applied a region mask to use only the bottom part of the image.
+I applied Hough transform and some filtering to detect possible lane markings.
+Finally, I created a weighted image to overlay the lane lines on the original image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+Here is the result of the pipeline applied to one of the sample images (solidYellowLeft.jpg).

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+![solidYellowLeft.jpg - Final][5-final]

-![alt text][image1]
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by first discarding all lines that have `slope = 0` or those that have the y-intercept less than the height of the image.
+Then the lines are categorized into those having positive or negative slopes to represent either sides of the lanes.
+I then computed the average value of the lower-most and upper-most points of each lanes.
+Using the averages, I computed the average slope and average y intercept, and construct the line.
+For the videos, I applied median filtering over a window size of last 15 frames to avoid the lines from jumping abruptly.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming that is also seen when the pipeline is applied to the challenge image is when there is a ramp along the edge of the road.
+This could be wrongly identified as the lane or the coordinates would skew the real lane markings.

-Another shortcoming could be ...
+Another shortcoming could be that the lane detection would be a bit slow to adapt to sharp turns due to filtering.

 ### 3. Suggest possible improvements to your pipeline